hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

 ![Screenshot: the TFE install dashboard, with the API token visible](./images/token.png)

 -> **Note:** This authorization token is specific to the Terraform Enterprise installation.
-As such, the authorization token used to create a backup will be different than the authorization token used to perform a restore.
+Unless otherwise specified during installation of the new Terraform Enteprise instance, the authorization token used to create a backup will be different than the authorization token used to perform a restore.

 The backup and restore API is separate from the Terraform Enterprise application-level APIs and cannot be accessed with Terraform Enterprise user, team, or organization API tokens.